intelec-ai/intelecai-installation/README.md

    * for normal set up, please run `./setup_for_linux_mac.sh`
    * for set up with **GPU support**, please run `./setup_for_linux_mac.sh --gpu` .
 Note that you need to install [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker) if you would like to set up Intelec AI with GPU support.
 3. You can start Intelec AI by running `start_servers.sh` after the set up is complete.
-4. You can stop Intelec AI running on `stop_servers.sh`.
+4. You can stop Intelec AI by running `stop_servers.sh`.